poseidon/matchbox/Documentation/bootkube-upgrades.md

 This guide shows how to attempt a in-place upgrade of a Kubernetes cluster setup via the [examples](../examples).
 It does not provide exact diffs, migrations between breaking changes, the stability of a fresh re-provision, or any guarantees.
 Evaluate whether in-place updates are appropriate for your Kubernetes cluster and be prepared to perform a fresh re-provision if something goes wrong, especially between Kubernetes minor releases (e.g. 1.6 to 1.7).

-Matchbox Kubernetes examples provide a vanilla Kubernetes cluster with only free (as in freedom and cost) software components.
-If you require currated updates, migrations, or guarantees for production, consider [Tectonic](https://coreos.com/tectonic/) by CoreOS.

-**Note: Tectonic users should NOT manually upgrade.
-Follow the [Tectonic docs](https://coreos.com/tectonic/docs/latest/admin/upgrade.html)**

 ## Inspect

 Show the control plane daemonsets and deployments which will need to be updated.